Ewicks/Project-4/README.md

 ## Acknowledgements
 * I used Code Institute's material in the Full Stack Development course.
-* W3Schools, youtube clips and stackoverflow resources helped my through the project
+* W3Schools, youtube clips and stackoverflow resources helped my throughout the project
 * Tim - Code Institute mentor

 This project is for educational use only and was created for the Code Institute Module.